 Because I couldn’t use the same kind of branches I use for whittling to make turned wands, I’ve had to purchase commercially lumbered wood, but it’s from FSC approved sources.

-* To my knowledge, I’d like to point out.
-I sincerely hope that when I’m given twigs by friends, they’ve not gone and cut them just to please me, but rather because the trees could do with a trim anyway.
+*To my knowledge, I’d like to point out.
+I sincerely hope that when I’m given twigs by friends, they’ve not gone and cut them just to please me, but rather because the trees/shrubs could do with a trim anyway.

 All whittled wands are made from natural branches and twigs, so the shape, size and colour of every wand will vary – and no two wands will ever be exactly the same.

-Most of the wands I create have some sort of pattern burned into them.
-This is because I like to use the natural properties of the wood rather than adding something synthetic, like paint or decorations.
+Most of the wands I create have some sort of pattern burned into them because I like to use the natural properties of the wood.
 There are exceptions, of course, as I like to experiment.
 The patterns or symbols I use are either made up on the spot depending on what feels right, or I trace it with a pencil first before burning, if it’s something that requires a bit of planning.

 All wands are burned at the bottom end, as I like to think it “ties the wand together nicely”, but also because it would be very difficult get smooth with just sandpaper.
 And besides, it’s sort of become “my thing” now.